Frank Marino Illness Status The Agora Goodybe concert

 Frank Marino live at the Agora theatre – Official Trailer

-We here at Guitardoor and millions of other Guitarists are praying for the possible miracle to come as you have stated.
+We at Guitardoor, along with millions of other guitarists, pray for the miracle you have mentioned.

 We also thank you from the bottom of our hearts for what you have given us.
-We know when you walked a stage, you give it all you had and then some.
-Your positivity in your career and as a man is as inspiring as the music we treasure although with guitar great Frank Marino illness may have forced him to stop doing live shows we still have the pleasure to relive the golden days of Frank Marino guitarist extraordinaire .
+We know when you walk on a stage, you give it all you have and then some.
+Your positivity in your career and as a man is as inspiring as the music we treasure although guitar great Frank Marino’s illness may have forced him to stop doing live shows we still have the pleasure to relive the golden days of Frank Marino guitarist extraordinaire.

 You did a very nice job with the article.
 Also, you are right; we are going through very difficult times… you and I physically but, more importantly, the whole earth is groaning.
 We know what these times represent.
 All we can do is pray and wait for His return, and I feel it will be sooner than most think.